Consumer protection organisations

 You can contact any of the organisations listed below by telephone, e-mail, or by letter.
 You should check whether you could visit them at their offices before you make the trip to see them.
 You can also check information on their website before contacting them.

-The National Consumer Agency is a statutory body, set up to be a advocate on behalf of consumers.
+The Competition and Consumer Protection Commission is a statutory body, set up to be a advocate on behalf of consumers.
 It also has a leading role in consumer information, research, education and awareness.

 The Consumers’ Association of Ireland is a voluntary body which aims to inform, represent and protect Irish consumers.
 It provides an advice and information service for consumers.
 The Consumers' Association also campaigns for improved consumer legislation.